MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/New-Event.md

 ```

 ### -Sender

 Specifies the object that raises the event.
-The default is the Windows PowerShell engine.
+The default is the PowerShell engine.

 ```yaml
 Type: System.Management.Automation.PSObject